JoseDSanchezH/Configuring-Router-in-Cisco-Packet-Tracer-/README.md

 6. I then need to set the Gateway for the computers.
 I would need to go to each computer and configure the Default gateway.

 A default gateway is the router's address that a computer would use when it sends data outside of its own network.
-The way I would think of he's like a ramp to the highway.
+The way I would think of it is like a ramp to the highway.
 If your computer doesn't know which ramp to use, it will just stay local, and it will never reach anything outside of its own neighborhood.
 Without setting the default gateway, PC-3 could talk to PC 4, which is on the same network and the same switch.
 But it cannot reach another computer on a different switch, even if it's already connected but not set to the specific gateway.
 The highway might be built, but there is no ramp to enter through.

-For PC3, I went to the Desktop tab, then clicked on Default Gateway, and gave it 192.168.1.1
+PC3, PC4 and PC5 Default Gateway will be 192.168.1.1

 <img width="1494" height="770" alt="image" src="https://github.com/user-attachments/assets/5d1806e0-7a41-4ee7-b7e7-f502e6b03224" />